Why Some Rugs Cost Millions

 It hadn’t been cleaned in over 10 years, but it still looked good.

-After cleaning, it looked like art.
+After I cleaned it, it looked like art.

 That’s what’s so special about area rugs.